themightynes/ExpenseMatchPro/docs/README.md

 - Verify all required fields are filled
 - Check email content contains receipt information
 - Try alternative import methods

+**Receipt Viewer Issues**
+- If panning feels sluggish, try resetting zoom with the 1:1 button
+- On mobile, use two fingers for pinch-to-zoom, one finger for panning
+- Pan constraints prevent over-scrolling - this is intentional behavior
+- Keyboard users can use +/- keys for zoom, arrow keys for navigation

 ### Getting Help